 DiSC® is the leading personal assessment tool used by over 1 million people every year to improve work productivity, teamwork and communication.

-DiSC is a personal assessment tool used to improve work productivity, teamwork and communication.
-DiSC is non-judgmental and helps people discuss their behavioral differences.
+The DiSC assessment, published by Wiley, is a non-judgmental tool used for discussion of people's behavioral differences.
 If you participate in a DiSC program, you'll be asked to complete a series of questions that produce a detailed report about your personality and behavior.
+You'll also receive tips related to working with people of other styles.

-The DiSC model provides a common language that people can use to better understand themselves and to adapt their behaviors with others.
-This can be within a work team, a sales relationship, a leadership position, or other relationships
+The DiSC® model provides a common language that people can use to better understand themselves and to adapt their behaviors with others — within a work team, a sales relationship, a leadership position, or other relationships.

 DiSC profiles help you and your team: